thsyd/bfassembly/README.md

 ```

 ### Identification of resistance genes and IS elements with [ABRicate](https://github.com/tseemann/abricate)
 ABRicate does not output the orientation of a hit in the results.
-To ascertain if an IS elements
+To ascertain if an IS element
 is oriented upstream and in the opposite strand of the resistance gene of interest, a small change
 was made to the ABRicate script prior to use.
 See ABRicate [issue 83](https://github.com/tseemann/abricate/issues/83).
 Resistance genes were identified using the Resfinder, CARD and NCBI databases that come with ABRicate.